-The IMG College Licensing represents Virginia Commonwealth University and assists in the management of the University's licensing and trademark enforcement program.
+The CLC represents Virginia Commonwealth University and assists in the management of the University's licensing and trademark enforcement program.

 - Processing license applications

 - Collecting royalty payments

 - Enforcing the University's product and production standards

 Manufacturers who wish to produce VCU merchandise must be licensed through CLC.
 Once a license application is submitted, the VCU Office of Trademarks & Licensing will review for approval.
 The institution only licenses merchandise and services that promote the image of Virginia Commonwealth University and VCU Health.

 If a company would like information on becoming licensed, please contact CLC.

 One of the most recognized licensed product authenticators in the licensing business is the "Officially Licensed Collegiate Products" (OLCP) label.
 It serves as a quality seal of approval in representing the authenticity of licensed products for CLC partners, including Virginia Commonwealth University.
 Standard and local licensees are required to order OLCP hologram labels or hangtags and affix them to all licensed items featuring the marks of the represented institutions.
 More information on the hologram-labeling program can be found at www.jpattonondemand.com.